nikodimosewnetu/Kifiya-AIM-Week-0/notebooks/README.md

 ## Conclusion
 This project demonstrates the importance of data cleaning and exploratory data analysis in understanding complex datasets.
 The visualizations and statistical analyses provide valuable insights into the behavior of solar energy and weather variables across different countries.

-## License
-This project is licensed under the MIT License

-## Acknowledgements
-- All 10Acadamy team (Kifiya) for the support and guidance